 Great Resources that DO cost money:

-If you include picture books and one book I technically wrote twice (scrapping most of the plot), then the book I found my agent on was number 7.
+• If you include picture books and one book I technically wrote twice (scrapping most of the plot), then the book I found my agent on was number 7.
 Counting novels only it was number 4.
-I queried two books, and the total time I spent from first query sent to finding my agent was over 6 years!
+I queried two middle grade novels, and the total time I spent from first query sent to finding my agent was over 6 years.
 That includes a side quest I took for an MFA 😊